 What is Clinical Counseling?

 Clinical Counseling is a master’s-level mental health profession that applies counseling and psychotherapeutic techniques to identify and remediate cognitive, mental, and emotional issues, including personal growth, adjustment to disability, psychosocial and environmental problems, and crisis intervention.

-Unlike other mental health treatment approaches, counseling focuses on mental wellness and prevention rather than pathology.
+Unlike other mental health treatment approaches, Alliant’s online and on-campus clinical counseling program focuses on mental wellness and prevention rather than pathology.

 Program Overview and Training Model

 The California School of Professional Psychology’s Master of Arts in Clinical Counseling online and on-campus degree program integrates a strengths-based and resilience perspective to foster critical consciousness and reflective thinking, developing practitioner skills in diagnosis, treatment planning and psychological interventions with individuals and groups.
 The program uses academically-, experientially-, and research-based clinical practice approaches and direct community service learning in coursework and field placements.
 Alliant’s program also integrates the principles of mental health recovery-oriented practice.

 This Master’s in Counseling degree program is available at the San Francisco and Fresno campus locations and online.

 Empower Clients Through Multicultural Competence

 Our Clinical Counseling graduate programs help students develop multicultural competence and a strong foundation in social justice advocacy to empower the clients and communities they will serve.
 To learn more about the program’s multicultural emphasis, please see Clinical Counseling: Multicultural Skills.

 This 60-unit Master’s in Clinical Counseling program is designed to be completed in a minimum of two years of full-time study.
 For more on the program’s core required courses, please see Clinical Counseling: Curriculum and Degree Requirements.

 Locations and Course Schedule

 The California School of Professional Psychology’s Clinical Counseling Master’s program is offered on two campuses – San Francisco and Fresno – as well as online.

 - In San Francisco, most courses are offered in the afternoons, evenings and weekends.